benhoyt/benhoyt.github.com/writings/2020-06-15-heavyweight-google-analytics-alternatives.md

 title="GoAccess UI">

 <p>GoAccess is definitely the most modern-looking and well-maintained
-access log tool, and it generates all the basic metrics: hit and visitor count by page URL, breakdowns by operating system and browser type, referring sites and URLs, and so on.
+access-log tool, and it generates all of the basic metrics: hit and visitor count by page URL, breakdowns by operating system and browser type, referring sites and URLs, and so on.
 It also has several metrics that aren't typically included in JavaScript-based tools, for example